-Join us on Sunday, January 12th at 1 PM as guest conductor Susanna Mälkki returns to The Philadelphia Orchestra podium for a performance of Beethoven’s Violin Concerto in D with soloist Gil Shaham.
+Join us on Sunday, June 21st at 1 PM on WRTI 90.1 and Monday, June 22nd at 7 PM on WRTI HD-2 as guest conductor Susanna Mälkki returns to The Philadelphia Orchestra podium for a performance of Beethoven’s Violin Concerto in D with soloist Gil Shaham.

 Also on the program, Prokofiev’s Symphony Number 5, and a first-ever Philadelphia Orchestra performance by the contemporary French composer Betsy Jolas: A Little Summer Suite.

-This concert is part of the Philadelphia Orchestra’s WomenNOW and BeethovenNOW celebrations.
+This concert was part of The Philadelphia Orchestra’s WomenNOW and BeethovenNOW celebrations.

 Then, a special treat: Beethoven’s only Violin Concerto, played by one of the foremost artists of our time, Gil Shaham.
 Beethoven didn’t write any cadenzas for the Violin Concerto, and Joseph Joachim’s were widely played for many years, until Fritz Kreisler’s cadenzas displaced them.
 Mr. Shaham plays all of Kreisler’s challenging cadenzas in this performance.